2025 Solar Incentives Guide for Bellingham, MA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specified percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit equal to a certain percentage of the money you spend installing solar panels.

-The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+The ITC is applied to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+There is no maximum claim amount.

 In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
-For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit for 30% of the total cost.
-After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Bellingham solar installation company.
+The best way to understand how the new Clean Energy Credit might apply to you is to talk with your local Bellingham solar panel installation expert.

 State & Local Solar Incentives